 Microteaching was first implemented in the education industry as a way to optimize training for new teachers by scaling back on size, time, and content.
 This laid the groundwork for what we know microlearning as today.

 In 2005, the first-ever conference on microlearning was held in Innsbruck, Austria and organized by the Research Studio eLearning Environments and the Institute of Educational Sciences at the University of Innsbruck.
 The conference sought to bring together the concepts and ground work of microteaching and what was being used in higher education and corporate training.
 The results?
 What we know microlearning as today.

-The concept of microlearning hasn’t really changed over the last twelve years, but thanks to technology it is getting an exponential boost in its applications and day-to-day uses.
+The concept of microlearning hasn’t really changed over the last fifteen years, but thanks to technology, it’s getting an exponential boost in its applications and day-to-day uses.

 What began as a way to transfer knowledge quicker to those in academia, has entered the corporate world in full force to aid in quicker onboarding, skill development and knowledge retention.

 So where do we see microlearning heading?
 More and more mobile applications with individualized learning paths, consumer grade design and robust metric and data tracking for administrators.
 And with the rise of millennials entering the workforce, the demand for microlearning is only going to increase as they crave on-demand learning at their fingertips.

 Whether you are new to the world of microlearning or are a seasoned professional who’s been using it for years, everyone can benefit from using it.
 With the advances we see in technology daily, the applications for microlearning are only going to get better and continue to grow at scale.